 Grand Rapids has tons of activities for residents and guests during the winter time in Michigan.
 Go ice skating in Rosa Parks Circle before heading to one of the breweries or bars in downtown to grab a craft beer or cider.
 The Winter Beer Festival draws a big crowd in February even in the cold weather!

 Freshwater Vacation Rentals is your key to the perfect Michigan winter vacation.
 With properties across the state in the UP, Northern Michigan, West Michigan, and Eastern Michigan, you can find your ideal fit in the area that you want to stay in during your trip!
+You can also bring your pet to our pet-friendly cabins for rent in Michigan!

 Browse our rentals and start planning your vacation today!
 We look forward to welcoming you to the Wolverine State!